The Controller – hereinafter referred to as the Customer, who agrees to this agreement

 § 8.
 Audit rights of the Customer

-(1) The Customer has the right, after consultation with the Provider, to carry out inspections or to have them carried out by an auditor to be designated in each individual case.
+(1) The Customer has the right, after prior consultation with the Provider, to carry out inspections or to have them carried out by an auditor to be designated in each individual case at their own expense.
 The Customer has the right to convince itself of the compliance with this agreement by the Provider in its business operations by means of random checks, which are to be announced in good time.

 (2) The right shall ensure that the Customer is able to verify compliance with the obligations of the Provider in accordance with Article 28 GDPR.
 The Provider undertakes to give the Customer the necessary information on request and, in particular, to demonstrate the execution of the technical and organisational measures.